ajwills72/rmhealth-found/docs/teacher_notes.md

 WORKSHOP: [Topic and ethics](topic_ethics.html) (2 hours).
 Introduce the students to the idea that they will be designing a group project, and start the process of thinking about ethical issues.
 They are not expected to come up with a final topic, or a final design in this workshop. **TA**.

+TUTORIAL: [Understanding methods](understand_methods.html) (1 hour).
+Looking at the method section of a psychology article.

 ## 2nd week

 LECTURE: [Personality and psychometrics](dummy.pptx) (2 hour lecture) - A lecture on personality and basics of psychometrics.
 This is new to 2024, being a combination of parts of two previous lectures (Sonja's week 2 lecture, Tim's week 3 lecture). _Not yet written_. **AW**.